rs-roadsoft/changelog/releases/rs-prd-v2.0.61.md

 ---

 ## What's Changed
-* [PRD] RS-3143 All customers: Infringements not shown on driver timeline by @rokbracun in https://github.com/poviolabs/roadsoft-be/pull/2330
+* [PRD] RS-3143 All customers: Infringements not shown on driver timeline